Timebomb (Kylie Minogue song): Live performances

 On 27 May 2012, Minogue performed "Timebomb" for the first time on the first season of The Voice UK.
 She wore the denim hotpants and a leather jacket, before changing into the black minidress halfway through the performance.

 The song was included on the setlist for her 2014 Kiss Me Once Tour in Europe and Australia.
 The performance featured Minogue dressed in a red sparkling corset and matching pillbox hat, designed by Dolce & Gabbana.
 She was accompanied by dancers in skin-tight black and white costumes, accented with red sequinned pasties.
 In his review for Financial Times, Ludovic Hunter-Tilney was unimpressed with what he perceived as mediocre performance, and described the choreography as uninspired.
 A show in SSE Hydro, Glasgow was filmed on 12 November, and released as a live album in March 2015.
 The performance of "Timebomb" was uploaded to Minogue's official YouTube account on 4 March 2015 as a sneak peek for the live album release.

 In 2025, Minogue included the track on the fourth segment of her sixteenth concert tour, the Tension Tour.
+Reviewing the tour's live album, Attitudes Aaron Sugg described the performance as "pure energy, with [Kylie's] stage presence transferring through".